collapsed-stacks/startups/questions/3785/how-to-establish-online-sole-proprietorship.md

 - posted by: [ATrubka](https://stackexchange.com/users/1052629/atrubka) on 2015-03-18
 - score: 1

-<p>You can use your home address as your registered business address.
+You can use your home address as your registered business address.
 No problem with that.
 The procedure differs by state as those entities are registered in specific states.
-I believe most or all of the states allow you to file application online.</p>
+I believe most or all of the states allow you to file application online.

-<p>Once you get your company registered you will have to receive federal EIN number that's basically your federal ID for your company.</p>
+Once you get your company registered you will have to receive federal EIN number that's basically your federal ID for your company.

 ## Answer 3831